-- ▶ One can prove: A (straightforward) recursive algorithm needs $2^n 1$ moves. - One can also prove: Every(!) algorithm that solves ToH needs at least 2n 1 moves. - Thus, the solution achieved by the recursive algorithm is optimal as far as the number of moves is concerned. - [Buneman&Levy (1980)]: There exists a simple iterative solution that avoids an exponential-sized stack!
+- ullet One can prove: A (straightforward) recursive algorithm needs 2^n-1 moves. - One can also prove: Every(!) algorithm that solves ToH needs at least 2n 1 moves. - Thus, the solution achieved by the recursive algorithm is optimal as far as the number of moves is concerned. - [Buneman&Levy (1980)]: There exists a simple iterative solution that avoids are exponential-sized stack!